DioxusLabs/dioxus/docs/guide/src/en/fullstack/server_functions.md

 {{#include ../../../examples/server_function.rs}}
 ```

-Now, build your client-side bundle with `dioxus build --features web` and run your server with `cargo run --features ssr`.
+Now, build your client-side bundle with `dx build --features web` and run your server with `cargo run --features ssr`.
 You should see a new button that multiplies the count by 2.

 ## Conclusion